Sjeiti/TinySort/README.md

 # TinySort

 TinySort is a small script that sorts DOM elements.
-It sorts HTMLElements by text- or attribute value, or by that of one of it's children.
+It sorts HTMLElements by text- or attribute value, or by that of one of its children.
 The examples below should help getting you on your way.

 If you find a bug, have a feature request or a code improvement you can [file them here](https://github.com/Sjeiti/TinySort/issues).
 Please [provide code examples](http://jsfiddle.net/) where applicable.</small>